 - Always have a first aid kit with you.

 - You should always check if you need any permits for the trek and this is advice that we can help you with.
-In some regions permits are required due to security reasons or for your own safety.
-For which ever reason without the relevant permits prepared you will not be able to go.
+In some regions, permits are required due to security reasons or for your safety.
+For whichever reason without the relevant permits prepared you will not be able to go.
 In case you want to find out whether you need a permit for a certain trek please contact us and we will be happy to advise you.

-- It is definitely worth considering hiring a guide for the trek.
-There are many treks which can be completed without a guide however, for some treks it is wiser to have a guide with you and will make the trek much safer.
-Usually when you want to trek for longer than one or two days we highly recommend taking a guide.
+- It is worth considering hiring a guide for the trek.
+Many treks can be completed without a guide however, for some treks it is wiser to have a guide with you and will make the trek much safer.
+Usually, when you want to trek for longer than one or two days we highly recommend taking a guide.
 It is not for the information and knowledge that you want him although that is a bonus, but for leading you to the right place.
-Do not expect from guides to explain to you about history, geophysics, geology etc. Most of them do not know and you should be happy if they speak English at all, but than again remember that they are vital for the success of the trek.
+Do not expect guides to explain to you about history, geophysics, geology, etc. Most of them do not know and you should be happy if they speak English at all, but then again remember that they are vital for the success of the trek.
 Nobody knows the terrain, the trails and the way better than them!